w3ctag/design-reviews/2013/07/WebAudio.md

 The Web Audio group is best suited to solve this issue, but we insist that no API be allowed to create visible data races from the perspective of linearly-executing JavaScript code.

-### ISSUE: Lack of Serialization Primitives
+### ISSUE: Lack of Serialization Primitives & Introspection

 The IDL for the Web Audio node graph from any `AudioContext` doesn't define a serialization and there's no other way of easily cloning/walking an `AudioNode` graph.
 This lack of reflective API makes it deeply unlikely that systems can easily share graphs.
 This seems like a real drag on developer productivity.
-It also makes it difficult to clone some graph of processing from an Offline context to a real-time context or vice-versa.
+It also makes it difficult to clone some graph of processing from an `OfflineAudioContext` to a real-time context or vice-versa.

 A `toString()` or `toJSON()` method on `AudioContext` combined with a reflection API over the node graph would solve the issue.